-&lt;sup>15 While Table 2 presents our baseline results, Table A1 includes regression specifications with establishmentspecific time trends and subsector-zip code-date FE.
+&lt;sup>21 While Table 2 presents our baseline results, appendix Table A2 includes regression specifications with establishment-specific time trends and subsector-zip code-quarter FE.
 All our findings are robust to changes in the specification.
+Table A2 also shows results where the IV does not include peers in the same sector.
+In addition, appendix Table A3 includes an event-study exercise in which the sample is limited to only adopting establishments.